 Add better comments to make the code readable and give the proper Indent for Code

 <?php $myMessage = trim($_POST['message']); echo $myMessage;

 Class names should be the filename of the ‘class’ and that should intimate the purpose of using it as Class.
 Also, remember that the Constants should be declared in UPPER CASE.

 Follow proper indentations on entire project development.
 Document the purpose of each file by adding clear comments for each block.
 Likewise, the other internal methods and variables such as utility and helper functions which are used for abstraction should be prefixed with an underscore.

 The root or base URL of the site must be configured in the path of “application/config/config.php file” and you can see how I have fetched the $config array & key “base_url” in below code:

 $config['base_url'] = 'http://domainname.com';

 By following this method, CodeIgniter will try to fetch the exact protocol, domain and path of the installation.
-At any case, if the path is not defined then Codeigniter will try to guess the path & domain randomly so sometimes it might also leads to get inappropriate results.
-So be sure to mention the path using above method and am pretty sure that this tactic will surely help us in production environments.
+At any case, if the path is not defined then Codeigniter will try to guess the path & domain randomly so sometimes it might also lead to getting inappropriate results.
+So be sure to mention the path using the above method and am pretty sure that this tactic will surely help us in production environments.